Black veganism: History

 Aph and Syl Ko are prominent Black philosophers, together they contributed a philosophical framework for Black veganism.
-Syl Ko in a 2020 presentation to the Brooks Institute describes the development of the concept of Black veganism as an intersectional theory for political and social commentary, saying that she and her sister had in 2012 first discussed the idea that "animals are raced" and in 2015 started calling that idea Black veganism.
+Syl Ko in a 2020 presentation to The Brooks Institute describes the development of the concept of Black veganism as an intersectional theory for political and social commentary, saying that she and her sister had in 2012 first discussed the idea that "animals are raced" and in 2015 started calling that idea Black veganism.
 Syl Ko conceptualizes Black veganism as a critique of society's perception of animals.
-Syl Ko states in the presentation for the Brooks institute, "we are not interested in the cosmetic diversity issue that's going on in animal ethics."
+Syl Ko states in the presentation for The Brooks Institute, "we are not interested in the cosmetic diversity issue that's going on in animal ethics."
 In 2017 Aph and Syl Ko published Aphro-ism; Corey Lee Wrenn in a review said it presented Black veganism as "a political protest against the oppressiveness of animality, Eurocentric hierarchy-building, and harmful foodways."

-By the late 2010s research was showing that up to 8% of Black Americans identified as vegan, as compared to about 3% for the US population as a whole.
-In 2017 Carol J. Adams argued, "Now is the time for us to listen to and embrace black veganism."
 In 2021,The Washington Post, citing a Gallup report, referred to Black people as the fastest-growing demographic of vegans.